Members

 External audit

-The Committee reviewed the performance and effectiveness of the former auditor, Deloitte LLP.
-For 2023, a series of questions covering key areas of the audit process that the Committee is expected to have an opinion on were considered by the Committee, including:
+The Committee reviewed the performance and effectiveness of the incumbent external auditor, PricewaterhouseCoopers (“PwC LLP”).
+For 2024, a series of questions covering key areas of the audit process that the Committee is expected to have an opinion on were considered by the Committee, including:

 • the calibre, experience, resources, leadership and technical and industry knowledge of the engagement partner and of the wider external audit team;